SNPGuard/snp-guard/README.md

 We explicitly decided to boot into a feature rich initramfs to enable easy tweaking of the boot process to explore novel ideas.

-The workflow consists of four different steps:
+The workflow consists of five different stages:

 1. [Install dependencies](#install-dependencies)
 2. [Build packages](#build-packages)
 3. [Prepare host](#prepare-host)
 4. [Prepare guest](#prepare-guest)
 5. [Run](#run)

+The first three steps are supposed to be done only once, unless you wish to install updated versions of the SNP tools and packages.
+Except for preparing the host and running VMs, the other steps do not need to be executed on a SNP machine.

 Note: the guide below is intended for users running a Debian-based Linux distribution such as Ubuntu or Debian.
 If you are using a different distribution